On positive Lyapunov exponents and SRB measures for partially hyperbolic systems: Proofs

-By Theorem \ref{finite}, the unique SRB measure $\mu$ is the unique observable measure for any transitive $C^{1+\alpha}$ Anosov diffeomorphism. \end{ex} \begin{ex} We are going to show that the inequality in the formula \eqref{mainn} could be strict.
-Consider the above example, there are infinitely many other ergodic measures, which are not observable (e.g. those supported on the periodic orbits).
+\begin{ex} Let $f$ be a transitive $C^{1+\alpha}$ Anosov diffeomorphism and $\mu$ be the unique observable measure, which is the unique SRB measure.
+There are infinitely many other ergodic measures, which are not observable (e.g. those supported on the periodic orbits).
 Hence, by \cite[Theorem 1]{J}, one can find a continuous function whose integral with respect to some ergodic measure is larger than its integral with respect to any observable measure $\mu$. \end{ex}